Saturday, December 12, 2009

 It is widely recognized that human activity over the past few hundred years has greatly reduced the sustainability of multiple ecosystems throughout the world.
 They have created incidents in the process of the earth’s evolution that have temporarily marred the ability of other species to exist.

 There is no doubt that these conditions are a result of their injecting numerous ‘pollutants’ into the water, land, and air to such an extent that they will never be able to restore these resources to their original state.
-Essentially, humans are drowning in their own filth and destroying every other species in the process; at the same time, they seek a scapegoat to shoulder part of the blame, because they cannot perceive that their own filth could be the cause of such widespread destruction.
+They are indeed, drowning in their own filth and destroying every other species in the process.
+At the same time, they seek a scapegoat to shoulder part of the blame, because they cannot perceive that their own filth could ever be the cause of such widespread destruction.

 Arguments attempting to support the concept that human activity alone is the cause of ‘Global Warming,’ chose carbon dioxide (CO2) as the scapegoat.
 As a naturally occurring gas, CO2 has existed at various levels throughout the history of the earth.
 (Shakhashiri) Indeed, average CO2 levels have been many times higher than in all of human history.

-Unfortunately, alarmists will not offer this information; much less recognize its existence, because it tears too many holes in their theories.
+Alarmists will not offer this information, much less recognize its existence.
+It tears too many holes in their theories.
 For instance, during the Ordovician period of earth’s history, CO2 levels were 4,000 parts per million (ppm) higher than they are currently.
-Ironically, this resulted in a massive ice age, which is associated with one of the several mass extinctions.
+This resulted in a massive ice age, which is associated with one of several known mass extinctions.
 (Junk).
 Another example can be found in the Mesozoic era, during which the dinosaurs thrived.
 Recent research has shown that those times were dominated by massive climactic shifts, with relatively minor impact to the environments of the time.

 Despite these and other hard scientific evidence, CO2 levels continue to be the primary argument for ‘Global Warming.’
 Popular scientists, though certainly not the majority, continually attempt to link CO2 levels directly to surface temperatures.
 The fact is that the equation could never be quite that simple.
+Correlation does not mean causation.
 They point to glacial and polar ice cap melting, and subsequent rises in sea level, without mentioning that this phenomenon has occurred much more drastically, many times before.

 Inadequate and sometimes contrived evidence, manipulation of data, and sensational claims lead to fear among a populous that has little or no control over, what is to them, an obscure an intangible substance.
 One of the most respected scientists of the 20th century, Dr. Carl Sagan, warns against the type of science that is currently being used in an attempt to portray human activity as the cause of ‘Global Warming’.